certtools/intelmq/docs/User-Guide.md

 * When installing the Python packages, you can set `INTELMQ_PATHS_NO_OPT` to something non-empty to use LSB-paths.
 * When installing the deb/rpm packages, you can set `INTELMQ_PATHS_OPT` to something non-empty to use `/opt/intelmq/` paths, or a path set with `INTELMQ_ROOT_DIR`.

+The environment variable `ROOT_DIR` is meant to set an alternative root directory instead of `/`.
+This is primarily meant for package build environments an analogous to setuptools' `--root` parameter.
+Thus it is only used in LSB-mode.

 ## Overview

 All configuration files are in the JSON format.